Itheum/architecture-diagrams/whitepaper.md

 ---

-## Token Distribution <a name="tokenomics-3"></a>
+## Token Distribution <a name="tokenomics-4"></a>
-As with all blockchain based projects; there will be an allocation of tokens that are not for sale.
-These non-sale tokens will be allocated to various buckets to oversee the roadmap, community, partners, liquidity and incentives needed for continued growth of the Itheum ecosystem and to ensure we build a platform that becomes a market leader,  brings the best value to the community and eventually be governed by the community.
-The non-sale allocations will be as follows:
+As with all blockchain-based projects; Itheum will have an allocation of tokens that are not for sale.
+These non-sale tokens will be allocated to various buckets to oversee the roadmap, community, partners, liquidity, security, and various incentives needed for the continued growth of the Itheum ecosystem and to ensure we build a platform that becomes a market leader, brings the best value to the community and eventually be governed by the community.
+The non-sale allocation groups and their initiatives are as follows *(please be aware that the full initiatives under the groups are still an evolving topic of discussion but we aim to cover the following key items as a minimum)*:

+### Community & Ecosystem - 37%
+- Ambassador programs
+- Community growth campaigns
+- Community education campaigns
+- Community feature testing rewards (Beta feature user testing)
+- Development grants, hackathons & incentives
+- Grants to run **Data Coalition DAOs**
+- Grants to build apps on Itheum's **Data Collection & Analytics toolkit**
+- Ongoing multi-chain liquidity reserves
+- Technical audits and white-hat hacking bounty programs, code reviews, and platform stability incentives
+- Home of the **Community Treasury**: holds the percentage of funds earned from marketplace fees that will be reserved for long term MYDA stakers

-### Foundation & Community Treasury
+### Foundation & Treasury - 17.85%
-- liqudity reserves
-- There will be two treasuries.
-The Foundation Treasure and the COmmuntiy Treasure
-- The Foundation Treasure funds are used to support Itheum's roadmap in the long term and will be eveually controlled by the Itheum FOundation DAO
+- Home of the **Foundation Treasury**: funds are used to support Itheum's roadmap for the long term and will be eventually be controlled by the **Itheum Foundation DAO**
-- The COmmuntiy Treasury is the pool of funds that collected from the data trade fees and will be reserved for long term MYDA stakers and community campaigns

-### Community & Ecosystem
-- comunnity growth campaigns
-- community edication campaigns
-- community feature testing rewards
+- Funds to cover unexpected expenses that might come up relating to platform operations, stability, security, and growth

-### Partners
+### Partners - 2.5%
-- incetivise creation of itheum apps
-- data "market making"
-- data coalition grants
+- Key partnerships to enable "data market-making" (i.e. to ensure there is a constant demand for data)
-- rectuitment of "data protection guild" - SMEs in the data privacry. regulation, personal data protecton advocats, legal experts who will be abailable for data coaltions DOA to utilitise as needed
+- Recruitment of a **consumer data protection guild** - These are global SMEs (Subject Matter Experts) in data privacy, data regulation, personal data protection advocacy, academia, and law.
+The **consumer data protection guild** will be available for **Data Coalitions DOAs** to utilize as needed to ensure that data trade happening via Itheum is always in the best interest of all parties rights
+- Funds for key operational & marketing supporters and ambassadors

-### Team & Advisors
+### Team & Advisors - 17.5%
-- Team : 12%.
-Icnetivise core team and new members to deliver roadmap
+- Team (12%): Incentivise the core team and new team members to work and deliver the initial roadmap (until the community-run Itheum Foundation DAO is put into place)
-- Advisors: 5.5% stragic advisors who wil lhelp itheum bootstrap and reahc optimum growth.
+- Advisors (5.5%): Strategic advisors who will help Itheum bootstrap and reach optimum global growth

+---

 ## Data Trading fees <a name="tokenomics-3"></a>